About This Course

 - Build deep insight by retrieving model parameters

 The virtual version of this class will be taught over 5 half days, instead of 3 full days.
-The class will be taught in two 2 hour sessions each day from 9-11AM and 1-3PM MDT, with a 2 hour break from 11AM-1PM MDT.
+The class will be taught in two 2 hour sessions each day from 9-11AM and 1-3:30PM MT, with a 2 hour break from 11AM-1PM MT.
 The course will be held on GoToMeeting.

 Onsite corporate classes are also available.
 Discounts are available for 3 or more attendees and academics currently at a degree-granting institution.
 Contact us using the form on this page to learn more.